-During 2013, the Richardson Road wells have been intermittently offline undergoing communication upgrades.
+During 2014, the Richardson Road wells have been offline undergoing repairs.

 Each source has undergone a risk analysis to determine the source water's susceptibility to contamination.
 Except for farming on the Cattaraugus territory, all sources have a low risk of contamination.
 Source water assessments are available from SNI Health.
 Efforts are underway to further protect SNI water sources.